Fred Goodell

-Fred Ormal Goodell (1876-1961) was an Arizona politician who served three consecutive terms in the Arizona State Senate from 1917 through 1922.
+Fred Ormal Goodell (1876–1961) was an Arizona politician who served three consecutive terms in the Arizona State Senate from 1917 through 1922.
 Very active in the Masons, he served in all of their major posts in Arizona, including being the Grand Master of Masons in Arizona, the Grand Commander of Knights Templar in Arizona, the Grand Master of A. & S. M. of Arizona, and the High Priest of R. A. M. of Arizona.
 He served as the county comptroller for Pima County for 21 years, from 1935 to 1956.

 Early life

 Goodell was born on December 1, 1876, although sources disagree whether it was in Salem, Oregon or Hillsdale, Kansas, outside Topeka.
 His family moved when he was very young to Colorado Springs, Colorado, where they remained until Goodell was 10, when they moved to Nebraska.
 Goodell spent his early years in Nebreska farming and ranching.
 He attended Kearney Military Academy in Kearney, and did his post-graduate studies at Boyle's Shorthand and Business School in Omaha.
 He began working for the railroads in 1898, when he joined the Union Pacific Railroad in Omaha, and moved with the company to Cheyenne, Wyoming the following year.
-After a friend who lived in Tucson wrote him a glowing letter about the potential of Arizona, he moved to Tucson, Arizona in 1902, where he was employed as a railroad auditor for the Randolph Lines of the Southern Pacific Railway.
+After a friend who lived in Tucson wrote him a glowing letter about the potential of Arizona, he moved to Tucson, Arizona in 1902, where he was employed as a railroad auditor for the Randolph Lines of the Southern Pacific Railroad.
 He continued working for them until 1927, when he retired to accept an appointment by Herbert Hoover as the Internal Revenue Service collector for Arizona.

 Goodell married Gertrude Humphrey O'Hara of Jamestown, New York on June 20, 1905.
 O'Hara had moved to Tucson the prior year.
 Tragically, Mrs. Goodell died suddenly less than a year later.
 She had visited her family in Jamestown and had returned to Phoenix, accompanied by her father.
 When her father began his journey home, she intended to accompany him part of the way.
 En route, she contracted pneumonia in San Antonio, Texas, was hospitalized, and died on January 26, 1906.
 When he received word of his wife's illness, Goodell left for San Antonio, but she died before he arrived.
 Goodell wed Josie E. Lemon on December 1, 1906.
 The couple had three sons, Rolland, Ormal, and Howard.

 During World War I, Goodell served on the Federal Railroad Control Board.